Emil Michael, Uber’s SVP of Business, has left the company

 More on this story as it develops….

-Featured Image: Zhang Peng/LightRocket/Getty Images
+Featured Image: Chris Goodney/Bloomberg via Getty Images

 0